Skip to content

 1. About

 Traditional orchards are defined as being managed in a low intensity way with low inputs of fertilisers and pesticides.
-They’re a much-loved part of Devon’s heritage and are often 100s of years old.
+They’re a much-loved part of Devon’s heritage and are often hundreds of years old.
 Cider orchards have been especially important in Devon with locally bred Devon cider apple varieties such as Slack Ma Girdle and Tremlett’s Bitter.
 Many of Devon’s orchards are managed by community groups.
-See Inspiration and Find out more below.
+See Inspiration and Find out more below for more information.

 It’s not just the fruit trees that are important for wildlife.
-Orchards are often composed of a mosaic of different habitats in a small area which is incredibly valuable for wildlife, providing nesting sites, food and shelter.
+Orchards are often made up of a mosaic of different habitats, which provides wildlife with valuable nesting sites, food and shelter.
+These habitats include:

-• Long-lived fruit trees (apple, pear, plum, damson, cherry – including local varieties such as Whimple Queen, Mazzards and Dittisham Plowman).
+• Long-lived fruit trees (apple, pear, plum, damson, cherry and including local varieties such as Whimple Queen, Mazzards and Dittisham Plowman).

-• Veteran tree features such as hollows, deadwood and rot pockets can appear earlier in fruit trees than in species such as oak.
-These are critical habitats for insects, fungi, lichens, birds and bats.
+• Veteran tree features such as hollows, deadwood and rot pockets, which can appear earlier in fruit trees than in species such as oak.
+They’re critical habitats for insects, fungi, lichens, birds and bats.

-• Grasslands in traditional orchards are often old.
-Where they’re appropriately managed (light grazing or cutting regimes which allow flowers to set seed and no artificial fertilisers), they can be rich in plants, fungi (including waxcap fungi) and other wildlife.
+• Grasslands, which in traditional orchards are often old.
+When they’re managed well (light grazing or cutting regimes that allow flowers to set seed and using no artificial fertilisers), they can be rich in plants, fungi (including waxcap fungi) and other wildlife.

-• Orchards are often surrounded by hedges, which again, if appropriately managed, can be rich in wildlife.
+• Hedges, which when managed well, can be rich in wildlife.

 Area: Data from the People’s Trust for Endangered Species.